ecnepsnai/logtic/.github/SECURITY.md

 # Q & A

 **Do you offer any form of reward for identifying security issues?**
-We do not run a bug bounty program and do not offer monetary rewards. this package is an open source project with absolutely no budget.
+We do not run a bug bounty program and do not offer monetary rewards.
+This package is an open source project with absolutely no budget.
 All expenses for the project are donated.
 We will provide credit to you (of a name of your choice and single link to a social media profile) in release notes for discovered issues.